humminghorse/learning-phase-4/docs/5-advanced-api-development.md

 ![](images/2023-11-25-05-58-50.png)

-- Add the following to request.http, rewrite values of YOUR FILE NAME and YOUR FILE PATH, and then execute SendRequest.
+- Add the following to `request.http`, rewrite values of YOUR FILE NAME and YOUR FILE PATH, and then execute SendRequest.

 ```
 ### upload image